 Approximately 1 in 70 people have coeliac disease, and unfortunately, many of these people go undiagnosed and have just learnt to live with symptoms and discomfort, and either avoid or continue to consume flour.
 As coeliac awareness continues to grow, so has the range of flour alternatives to accommodate such a large population.
 It’s not only coeliacs that are seeking flour alternatives, but it is also individuals who have allergies to wheat specifically.

 Depending on the flour alternative you choose, you might need to supplement it with another flour.
 For example, recipes that call for 2 cups of flour might require 1.5 cups of a substantial flour alternative with half a cup of coconut flour or apple flour.
 These newer style flours don’t necessarily replace flour entirely so you might need to do some experimenting to get the right balance.

-If you would like to read more about cooking and alternatives to staple ingredients, leave a comment and let us know what you want to hear about next.
-If you are on board with flour and yeast, you might like to read our recent blog about how to set up a home brewery.
+If you would like to read more about cooking with all-purpose flour alternatives and self-raising flour alternatives, leave a comment and let us know what you want to hear about next.
+If you are on board with flour and yeast, you might like to read our recent blog about how to set up a home brewery. or where to find a great Melbourne gluten free bakery.